 Graduating from university is often hailed as a new beginning, the start of the rest of your life.
-Unfortunately, for those graduating in 2020, things have been slightly more complicated.
+Unfortunately, for those graduating during the global pandemic, things have been slightly more complicated.

 Fortunately, colleges and universities are doing their very best to make this time count for their graduating students, using readily available online tools to put on lavish remote commencements.

 It’s not only colleges that are pitching in these days to make graduating students feel special.
 Even Arnie is pitching in:

 But we’d like to show you some of the amazing things educational institutions have been doing for their graduates, using tools like YouTube, Facebook, Instagram and Walls.io.